Writing the History of 20th Century Europe – Ian Kershaw

 Robert Gerwarth is Professor of Modern History at UCD.

-Sunday 1st October at 7pm, The Printworks at Dublin Castle
+Recorded at The Printworks at Dublin Castle on 1 October 2017.